 - Place your hands on your knees in a mudra such as jnana or chin.

-- Keep your spine straight at all times during this pose. and not overextended.
+- Keep your spine straight at all times during this pose and not overextended.

-- Maintained on the breath. breathing slowly and normally.
+- Maintained on the breath.

 - Relax the whole body.

-beginning time sit only 10 minutes in this pose and don’t force yourself in the pose.
+- In the beginning time sit only 10 minutes in this pose and don’t force yourself in the pose.

 Benefits of Swastikasana (Auspicious Pose)